Laburnum anagyroides Medik.

 Water frequently.
 These trees thrive in cool, moist soils and grow best in climates that have mild, wet summers.
 Water at least once each week — more often when the weather is hotter than usual.

 Fertilize in early spring, before bud break.
 Use a fertilizer formulated for flowering trees and shrubs, and one that has a high acid content.
-Laburnum thrive in high pH soils.
+Laburnum thrives in high pH soils.
 Follow the directions on the package according to the size and age of your Laburnum… – See more at: How to Grow and Care for Laburnum.

 Native to Central and Southern Europe.